Home

 • Worst comes to worst: you can always choose to be your own boss!
 Thanks to the internet nowadays it really is very inexpensive to set up your own online business, and it's not as difficult as you may think - I did it, by creating this web site - and if I could do it I know you can too!
 Find out more about My Secret.

-I know for a fact that sometimes, when long-term solutions seem too many steps away, you've got to find a way to keep your calm in the moment.
+I know from experience that sometimes, when long-term solutions seem too many steps away, you've got to find a way to keep your calm in the moment.

 What I do that always helps me is to simply focus on my breathing: I let go of all thoughts and wants to change or sort a situation, and I simply come back to focus on how I am breathing.